phanmaison/ActiveRoleEngine/README.md

 I'm not happy with the Authorize attribute which is too simple and difficult to scale
 `[Authorize(Users = "Admin, Manager", Roles = "Manager")]`

-The roles seem to be fixed and require source code change to add more role.
+The roles seem to be fixed and require source code change to add more role: what if client requests you to add new role?
+You will need to define new one, and add to the relevant controller/action.

 Active Role Engine aims at a flexible authorization using **permission-based** approach.
 - Controller action has its own permission
 - Role is defined base on such permission
 - User permission can override role permission

-So that role can be flexibly defined and scaled.
+So that role can be flexibly defined and scaled: developer and client are decoupled.
+The only thing needs to be agreed at the beginning is how the permission should be defined.
-Moreover, with Active Role Engine, defining permission is easy like this
-` [ActivePermission]`
-`[ActivePermission(Permission = "CustomPermission", Description = "Custom Permission")]`